andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 ```

 # Deleting
-You can use the [[8 Keywords|keyword]] `del` to delete a variable/the object reference it stores.
-If you are working with a [[5 Datatypes#Mutable|mutable]] collection of type list or dictionary you can also use indexing and slicing to remove individual items.
+You can use the [[8 Keyword|keyword]] `del` to delete a variable/the object reference it stores.
+If you are working with a [[5 Datatype#Mutable|mutable]] collection of type list or dictionary you can also use indexing and slicing to remove individual items.

 ```python
 x = 10             # creating x with value 10